aress31/google-authenticator/README.md

 ## A Burp Suite extension to apply the current Google Two-Tactor Authentication (2FA) code to relevant/selected requests.

 This Burp Suite extension turns Burp into a Google Authenticator client.
-The current Google 2FA code is automatically applied to bespoke location(s) in relevant requests.
+The current Google `Two-Factor Authentication (2FA)` code is automatically computed from a given shared secret and applied to bespoke location(s) in relevant requests in real-time.

 Further information on two-factor authentication is available at the following links: